 "You're travelling through another dimension.
 A dimension, not only of sight and sound, but of mind.
 A journey into a wondrous land whose boundaries are that of imagination.
 Next stop, the Twilight Zone."

-A film based on the The Twilight Zone
+based on The Twilight Zone television series

 , released in 1983.
 It follows the show's anthology format by presenting four segments based on its episodes, which are directed by four different directors.